K-theory of derivators revisited: Combinatorial model categories and derivators

 such that $\der(\widetilde{F}'') \circ \mathbb{L}_S(\mathrm{Id}) $ is isomorphic to $F \circ \mathbb{L}_S (\mathrm{Id})$.
 Then

 is an adjunction of derivators and the left adjoint $\der(\widetilde{F}'')$ is isomorphic to $F$ since the functor

 is fully faithful, see \cite[4.2-4.4]{hktui}. \end{proof}

+We would like to emphasize that the equivalence of categories \eqref{adjoint_functor_theorem} in the last proof can be regarded as an adjoint functor theorem for derivators that arise from combinatorial model categories.

 We recall from Groth \cite{monoidalder} the construction of internal hom-objects in the $2$-category of derivators.
-Given prederivators $\der, \der'\colon \cat \to \CAT$ there is a prederivator $\HOM(\der, \der'): \cat \to \CAT$ which is defined explicitly by
+Given prederivators $\der, \der'\colon \cat \to \CAT$ there is a prederivator $\HOM(\der, \der'): \cat^{\op} \to \CAT$ which is defined explicitly by

 Moreover, if $\der'$ is a derivator, then so is $\HOM(\der, \der')$, see \cite[Proposition 1.20]{monoidalder}.
-The simplicial enrichments of the previous sections are related to this by letting $X = [n]$ and restricting to the objects.
+The simplicial enrichments of the previous sections are obtained from this by setting $X = [n]$ and restricting to the objects.
 If $\der$ and $\der'$ are derivators we also consider the following closely related prederivator

 To see that this is again a prederivator, it suffices to consider $u\colon X \to Y$ in $\cat$ and a cocontinuous morphism $\phi \colon \der \rightarrow \der'_{Y}$, and then note that the morphism

 is again cocontinuous because $u^*\colon \der'_Y \to \der'_X$ is cocontinuous (in fact, it admits a right adjoint $u_*\colon \der'_X \to \der'_Y$).